Kamwina Nsapu rebellion: Background

 In 2011, Jean-Pierre Mpandi was designated to succeed his uncle and become the sixth head or Kamwina Nsapu (black ant) of his Bajila Kasanja clan, part of the wider Lulua ethnic group, after his return from South Africa where he had been convicted in a diamond-trafficking case.
 Such chiefs exercise significant control over land and are required to be recognized by the central state even if they are selected according to traditions.
-That encourages chiefs to support the Congolese central government to get its endorsement.
+This policy encourages chiefs to support the Congolese central government to get its endorsement.

-His region supported the opposition in the 2011 national elections, and tensions flared when the government appointed supporters, rather than tribal chiefs, to powerful positions in the local government.
+Mpandi's home region supported the opposition in the 2011 national elections, and tensions flared when the government appointed supporters, rather than tribal chiefs, to powerful positions in the local government.
 When Mpandi was about to be appointed head of the Bajila Kasanja clan, provincial governor Alex Kande told him that he would only confirm the appointment if Mpandi joined the governing party.
 Mpandi refused to do so, and began to openly question the provincial and national authorities' legitimacy.
 The central government consequently refused to recognise Kamwina Nsapu's appointment as chief.
 That led him to contest the central government's power, and he began calling for an insurrection in June 2016.
 At some point, an investigation team raided his home for the first time, ostensibly to search for illegal weapons.
 Mpandi was outraged, and accused the team of not only "profaning" his status as chief, but also of attempting to rape his wife.